MehreenAbdullah/netflix-content-strategy-analysis/README.md

 Project Overview
 ---

-This project evaluates Netflix’s content expansion strategy using title-level data.
-The analysis examines year-wise content additions, content mix (Movies vs TV Shows), geographic concentration, audience rating distribution, and release-to-- platform lead time.
-The objective is to assess platform growth intensity, market dependency, and audience positioning during its expansion phase.
+This analysis looks at how Netflix expanded its content library over time.
+It examines how many titles were added each year, the balance between Movies and TV Shows, which countries contributed most of the content, the type of audience ratings the platform focused on, and how long it took for content to appear on Netflix after release.
+The goal is to understand how aggressively the platform grew and how it positioned its content during its expansion phase.